 Although eating healthy is only one aspect of a successful recovery from substance abuse, by taking care of your body your chances of success will be greatly increased.

 Here is a list of recovery diet tips to help you have a successful recovery from drug or alcohol addiction.

 -Eat regularly.
-You are less likely to experience the cravings and low blood sugar that can lead to relapse if you eat three regular meals and two in-between snacks each day.
+You are less likely to experience the cravings and low blood sugar that can lead to relapse if you eat regular meals each day.

 -Drink plenty of water.
 Dehydration can be a problem during recovery so be sure to drink lots of water—filtered, if possible.